Payment Terms (July 2023 Version)

 - subject to Applicable Law, immediately:

-- should you breach the Payment Terms (including (A) if your activity is fraudulent (B) if your activity is otherwise wrongful or in violation of the Network Rules or (C) if you submit transactions for processing on behalf of any third party);
+- should you breach the Payment Terms (including (A) if your activity is fraudulent (B) if your activity is otherwise wrongful or in violation of the Network Rules or any applicable APM Provider requirements or (C) if you submit transactions for processing on behalf of any third party);

 - should Square Europe determine (including as a result of recommendations made by Square International derived from its SaaS Services) that you have provided inaccurate, untrue or incomplete information to any Square Company or that you failed to comply with the account registration requirements;